YD525/SSELexicon/README.md

 # SSE Lexicon

-SSE Lexicon is an open-source and free translation tool for Skyrim Mod, intended to significantly reduce the workload of Sinicizers.
+SSELex is a fully open-source and free tool created to assist with Skyrim mod translation.
+It supports multiple file formats, including PEX, ESM, ESP, and MCM, offering enhanced convenience and flexibility for translators.
+By utilizing advanced string processing and optional online translation integration, SSELex helps streamline translation tasks and improve overall efficiency.
 Published at: [https://www.nexusmods.com/skyrimspecialedition/mods/143056](https://www.nexusmods.com/skyrimspecialedition/mods/143056)
-Additionally, we hope everyone can download it from Nexusmods.
+Additionally, I hope everyone can download it from Nexusmods.

 ## 📄 License